Black River Wild Forest

 - Enforcement Matters: 1-877-457-5680 (24/7)

-- Location: Towns of Ohio, Webb and Russia, Herkimer County; Towns of Forestport and Remsen, Oneida County.
-Small portions of this unit are within Lewis County (Town of Lyonsdale) and Hamilton County (Town of Morehouse)
+- Location: Towns of Ohio, Webb and Russia, Herkimer County; Towns of Forestport and Remsen, Oneida County; Town of Lyonsdale, Lewis County and Town of Morehouse, Hamilton County

 - Wildlife Management Unit: 5H and 6J

 - Map: Black River Wild Forest Unit Map - PDF (1.6 MB) || Google Earth || State Lands Interactive Mapper